hellogreg/pstv/pstv.md

 But the PSTV's current visual interface does look like the Vita’s.
 In fact it *is* the Vita interface, unaltered.

 I'm sure this saved on design and development costs.
-But, as a result, its branding no longer matches the rest of the current generation of Sony’s consumer devices.
+But, as a result, the PSTV's branding no longer matches the rest of the current generation of Sony’s consumer devices.
 (For example, the default system typeface is Rodin, the same as on the PlayStation 3.)
-And the Vita interface was originally designed to display on small screens, meaning that the type size and iconography of the PSTV are often larger than they need to be, when displayed on an HDTV.
+And the Vita interface was originally designed to display on small screens, meaning that the type size and iconography of the PSTV are often larger than they need to be when displayed on a television.

-My biggest issue with the Vita interface is that it was designed for touchscreen navigation, and not a controller, as the PSTV requires.
-In Sony's own "Feature Design" [profile](http://www.sony.net/Fun/design/activity/product/ps_vita/01.html) of the Vita, the system's designers even say that the d-pad is appropriate for controller navigation (and that the touchscreen is more appropriate for the Vita).
+My biggest issue with the current interface is that it was designed for touchscreen navigation, and not a controller, as the PSTV requires.
+In Sony's own "Feature Design" [profile](http://www.sony.net/Fun/design/activity/product/ps_vita/01.html) of the Vita, the system's designers even say that a d-pad is appropriate for controller navigation (and that the touchscreen is more appropriate for the Vita).

-Button and stick functions change from screen to screen, making them seem like their use was tacked on as an afterthought.
+On the PSTV, Button and stick functions change from screen to screen, making them seem like their use was tacked on as an afterthought.
 In no single case does this break functionality on the PSTV.
 But the cumulative effect is annoying.
 This becomes an obstacle as soon as you reach the console's homescreen.

 For a controller-navigated interface, items should be in a line or a grid.
 This makes directional pad and analog stick navigation logical and predictable.
 Up, down, left, and right all correspond to d-pad button presses or analog movements.